Sleep Process and Policies

 - In my personal room, I sleep with a weighted blanket.

-- Making it easy to get up and pee
+I making it easy to get up to pee in the middle of the night.

 - This sounds kind of silly, but I have sometimes find that I sleep badly because I’ll wake up in the middle of the night with a full bladder.
 I should get up and pee, but because there are a number of steps between me and the bathroom (maybe I need to put on a robe, or navigate around a desk that I can’t see well in the dark), I have an aversion to getting up, and I just stay there in bed and then fall back into an uncomfortable, restless sleep.